FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures: Introduction

 \section{Introduction}

-Scientific literature frequently employs compound figures~\cite{lee2017viziometrics,subramanian2020medicat} that aggregate multiple panels into a single image.
-Since each panel often depicts a distinct experiment, condition, or analysis, achieving a fine-grained understanding requires both localizing these panels and generating panel-specific captions.
-However, relying on whole-figure supervision creates difficulties, as the training signal is often spatially ambiguous and semantically entangled across panels.
-Therefore, an effective solution must decompose compound figures into their constituent parts to produce grounded captions for each panel.
+Scientific literature frequently employs compound figures \cite{lee2017viziometrics, subramanian2020medicat} that aggregate multiple panels into a single image.
+Since each panel often depicts a distinct experiment, condition, or analysis, achieving fine-grained understanding requires both localizing these panels and generating panel-specific captions.
+In practice, however, panel-level captions are frequently missing or uninformative at scale: in a PMC-scale crawl of 346,567 compound figures, 16.3\% have no caption and 1.8\% have captions shorter than ten words.
+These figures are simply discarded by existing pipelines.
+Our goal is therefore to produce panel-aligned visual-text pairs from compound figures even in the absence of reliable caption supervision, increasing effective dataset coverage for downstream representation learning.

-Previous work~\cite{song2025figex} addressed panel extraction by formulating it as a caption separation task: aligning segments of a detailed, panel-resolved caption to predicted visual boxes.
-However, this approach relies on a high-fidelity text-to-image mapping that rarely exists in real-world extraction pipelines~\cite{clark2016pdffigures}.
-In practice, captions are often missing in slides and cropped figures, or they are limited to high-level figure summaries.~\cite{li2019figure} that fail to describe panels individually.
-In these text-sparse scenarios, text-conditioned decomposition is unreliable because the available metadata provides no guidance; a model must be capable of autonomously generating panel-level captions to restore the semantic details lost at the figure-level.
+Previous work \cite{song2025figex} addressed panel extraction by formulating it as a caption separation task: aligning segments of a detailed, panel-resolved caption to predicted visual boxes.
+However, this approach relies on a high-fidelity text-to-image mapping that is not always available in real-world extraction pipelines \cite{clark2016pdffigures}.
+In practice, captions are often missing or limited to high-level figure summaries \cite{li2019figure} that fail to describe panels individually.
+In these text-sparse scenarios, text-conditioned decomposition is unreliable because the available metadata provides no guidance; a model must be capable of autonomously generating panel-level captions to restore the semantic details lost at the figure level.

 To resolve this, we propose a visual-conditioned formulation that does not assume caption availability.
 The model takes only the compound figure as input, detects labeled panels, and generates a caption for each panel based on visual content, as illustrated in Figure~\ref{fig:task_overview}.
-This better matches real-world document pipelines where images often precede caption availability, and it targets the panel-level semantics needed for scientific understanding.
+This converts otherwise unusable figures into aligned panel-text pairs for pretraining and retrieval.